Cypress Freeze TFA Swing at Jersey Village

 Speaker Points

 - A 28.5 or above means I think you're good enough to clear.
-I generally won't give below a 27; lower means I think you did something offensive, unless the round is bad and it makes me want to go home.
+I generally won't give below a 27; lower means I think you did something offensive, although depending on my general level of annoyance, it's possible I'll go under if the round is so bad it makes me want to go home.

 - I award speaks based on quality of argumentation and strategic decision-making.